 Cocaine is a street drug that is used in a number of ways.
 Cocaine can be snorted, smoked, injected, or inhaled in a process referred to as freebasing.
 Almost all cocaine is cut with different substances, and the person using cocaine has no idea what it is cut with.
 Sometimes, cocaine is cut with other stimulant drugs, like Adderall.

 Adderall is a commonly prescribed stimulant medication designed to treat ADHD.
-College students and professionals use Adderall to increase performance, concentration, and output.
-People use Adderall by taking pills not prescribed to them, or snorting the contents of the capsule.
+College students and professionals often use Adderall to increase performance, concentration, and output.
+People use Adderall by taking pills not prescribed to them or snorting the contents of the capsule.

 Effects Of Mixing Cocaine And Adderall

-When a person mixes Adderall and cocaine, it can cause extreme cardiovascular effects.
-When the heart or the rest of the system is overworked, the consequences can be dangerous and even fatal, in some cases.
+When a person combines Adderall and cocaine, it can cause extreme cardiovascular effects.
+When the heart or the rest of the system is overworked, the consequences can be dangerous and even fatal.

-Stimulant drugs, like Adderall and cocaine, constrict blood vessels, increase heart rate and blood pressure.
+Stimulant drugs, like Adderall and cocaine, constrict blood vessels and increase heart rate and blood pressure.
 The cardiovascular complications from stimulant use can decrease oxygen levels in the blood, which may lead to chest pain and blood clots, and in serious cases, heart attack and stroke.

 Adderall has additional side effects like numbness and pain in fingers and toes, which is likely to be the result of poor circulation.

-Cardiovascular side effects of stimulant drugs should not be ignored.
-A person experiencing chest pains who has used cocaine, Adderall or both should seek medical attention as quickly as possible.
+The cardiovascular side effects of stimulant drugs should not be ignored.
+A person experiencing chest pains who has used cocaine, Adderall, or both should seek medical attention as quickly as possible.